-The Liquidated Damages liquidated damages value is noted in Section C - Liquidated Damages (design-bidbuild) or Chapter 2: Project Requirements (design-build) of the Contract.
+The liquidated damages value is noted in Section C - Liquidated Damages (design-bid-build) or Chapter 2: Project Requirements (design-build) of the Contract.

-- a) Review and Check that the Contractor meets requirements of the OPSS 100, subsection GC 8.07, Liquidated Damages. - b) Issue an Instruction Notice to the Contractor notifying that Liquidated Damagesliquidated damages have commenced when Work is not completed within the Contract Time as stipulated in the Contract Documents. - c) After notice is provided to the Contractor, Liquidated Damages liquidated damages shall be assessed monthly and deducted from each payment as incurred.
-This applies to all Contracts, including Contracts with an outstanding extension of Contract Time request, a disagreement with the response to an extension of Contract Time request, an unresolved Compensation Request or a Claim. - d) For Design-Build contracts, every payment cover sheet shall indicate the number of Days of assessed Liquidated Damages[liquidated damages for the current period, the total number of Days since Liquidated Damages commenced and the value of liquidated damages from the previous period, the current period and total to date. - e) Administer Liquidated Damages liquidated damages as an Other Payment Adjustment (OPA)
+- a) Review and Check that the Contractor meets requirements of the OPSS 100, subsection GC 8.07, Liquidated Damages. - b) Issue an Instruction Notice to the Contractor notifying that liquidated damages have commenced when Work is not completed within the Contract Time as stipulated in the Contract Documents. - c) After notice is provided to the Contractor, liquidated damages shall be assessed monthly and deducted from each payment as incurred.
+This applies to all Contracts, including Contracts with an outstanding extension of Contract Time request, a disagreement with the response to an extension of Contract Time request, an unresolved Compensation Request or a Claim. - d) For Design-Build contracts, every payment cover sheet shall indicate the number of Days of assessed liquidated damages for the current period, the total number of Days since Liquidated Damages commenced and the value of liquidated damages from the previous period, the current period and total to date. - e) Administer liquidated damages as an Other Payment Adjustment (OPA)